Platform Risk: When Stripe or Wise Can Break You

 2. The timing asymmetry between preparation and events

-Switching processors or adding redundancy is a weeks-to-months process.
+Switching processors or adding redundancy is a weeks-to-months process — the comparison of Stripe vs. Paddle vs. Lemon Squeezy maps what that switching process actually involves.
 A freeze happens in hours.

 This mismatch between preparation time and event speed is part of what makes payment rail dependency structurally fragile.
 The system functions smoothly until it doesn't — and by the time it doesn't, the timeline for response is compressed far beyond the timeline for preparation.